-GENERAL INFO: Just across the James River from historic Jamestown, Chippokes Plantation is one of the oldest continually farmed plantations in the country.
+GENERAL INFO: Just across the James River from historic Jamestown in beautiful Surry County, Chippokes Plantation is one of the oldest continually farmed plantations in the country.
 A working farm since 1619, the park offers modern recreational activities and a glimpse of life in a bygone era.
 Visitors tour the historic area with its antebellum mansion and outbuildings, stroll through formal gardens, and view antique equipment at the Chippokes Farm and Forestry Museum.
-A campground and four overnight cottages allow visitors to stay on the historic grounds.
+A campground and four overnight cabins allow visitors to stay on the historic grounds.
 The park has an Olympic-sized swimming pool and a visitor center with a gift shop.
 It also provides opportunities to bike, hike, ride horseback and picnic.
 Chippokes Plantation also offers wedding packages and meeting facilities.

 Current Weather: Click here to visit the Weather Channel's site for this zip code.